 - Somewhat high price points

-LegalZoom is similar to Rocket Lawyer in that it’s a company with millions of customers served that has an unfortunately high price point for Arizona registered agent service.
-In fact, LegalZoom’s rate is a total non-starter, roughly double what Rocket Lawyer charges and triple ZenBusiness’ price point.
+LegalZoom is similar to Rocket Lawyer in that it’s a company with millions of customers served and offers advanced legal services.
+However, LegalZoom has an unfortunately high price point for Arizona statutory agent service.
+You can get your first year for $249 if you add it to a business formation package, but even that isn’t a great deal.

 - Millions of customers served